 Ukraine also has a number of special forces units, either under the GUR (military intelligence), the SBU (internal security service), or the UDO (people in charge of the President's security).
 All of them had seen action in the war, particularly its opening phases.
 Army special forces, particularly the Kirovohrad 3rd Spetsnaz Regiment, were instrumental in many wartime successes, most importantly the siege of Donetsk Airport (which 3rd Spetsnaz retook in a lightning strike back on May 26th, 2014), and now perform direct action and sabotage missions behind separatist lines.
 Navy special forces and combat divers are also involved in the war, especially in the southern port of Mariupol.

-As a result it is one of the biggest military forces outside of NATO, should membership be granted it would be its largest national armed forces contribution, with more than 10,000 women now in service thanks to a Ministry of Defense decision in June of 2016 including women in the military, for a total of an estimated 400,000 active and 790,000 reserve personnel.
+As a result of reforms, crowdfunding, and consistent effort, Ukraine now has one of the biggest military forces in Europe outside of NATO; should NATO membership be granted it would be its largest national armed forces contribution outside the US.
+It has more than 10,000 women now in service, thanks to a Ministry of Defense decision in June of 2016 including women in the military, for a total of an estimated 400,000 active and 790,000 reserve personnel.

 The Ground Forces (Sukhoputni Viyska)Biggest of the services with 300,000 active service personnel.
 Organized into 4 Operational Theater Commands and the 4th reserve corps.